salpalvv/muhdotfiles/README.md

 You still shouldn't just copy-paste this unless you know what functionality it is you are getting.

-utilities like fzf, ag, tmux, vim, will be brought down and built from src
+utilities like fzf, ag, tmux, vim, will be brought down and built from src...eventually